bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

 ## The Elephant In The Room: Complexity

 Unfortunately, there is a topic that Mr. Harris does not discuss, and we believe this may be because he doesn't see it.
-As he is a javascript developer who is passionate about that language and swims in the engineering culture of front end frameworks, the current *complexity* of javascript front end development seems natural to him.
+As he is a javascript developer who is passionate about that language and who swims in the engineering culture of front end frameworks, the current *complexity* of javascript front end development seems natural to him.
 But, for many of us, the javascript ecosystem is simply *insanely* overly-complicated.
-Comically so, given the requirements of most web applications.
+Comically so, in fact, given the requirements of most web applications.

 Many of the "transitional" technologies that Mr. Harris goes on to mention: [React Server Components](https://vercel.com/blog/everything-about-react-server-components) (which he calls "like html over the wire, but vastly more sophisticated), [Marko](https://markojs.com/) (which is doing "partial hydration"), [Quik](https://github.com/BuilderIO/qwik) (which aggressively lazy loads things, apparently), are all remarkable engineering achievements, but are also all, we must say, quite complicated.